BobBuildTool/bob/doc/manual/configuration.rst

    The ``rev`` property of the ``git`` SCM unifies the specification of the desired branch/tag/commit into one single property.
 If present it will be evaluated first.
-Any other ``branch``, ``tag`` or ``commit`` property is evalued after it and may override a precious setting made by ``rev``.
+Any other ``branch``, ``tag`` or ``commit`` property is evaluated after it and may override a previous setting made by ``rev``.
 The branch/tag/commit precedence is still respected, though.
 Following the patterns described in git-rev-parse(1) the following formats are currently supported: